 - 3.4 ounces Box Instant Chocolate Pudding Mix

 - Green Food Coloring

-Fill the hole with the green marshmallow cream and place the portion of the cupcake you removed from the hole back on top.
+- Fill the hole with the green marshmallow cream and place the cap you created on top of the cupcake.

 - Frost each filled cupcake and then turn them upside down and dip them in the crushed cookies.

 - Melt the green candy melts and dip the ghosts in the melts about halfway.
 Press the ghost on top of the cupcake.